 Aug.
 23, 2021

-This cycle's boom is driven by supply and demand, rather than speculative gambling.
+This cycle's boom is driven by supply and demand rather than speculative gambling.
 Supply is tight, and demand is high.
-The pandemic caused a whiplash in our economy - at the onset of the pandemic there was prolonged uncertainty and many businesses delayed plans, laid off workers, and cut back spending.
-Governments worldwide responded with generous fiscal stimulus to reignite economic growth - the stimulus worked, but the economy still experienced a six month window of lower activity and production.
-As a result, we have consumers flush with stimulus cash and a reduced supply of goods... the combination of the two has led shortages in many different industries.
+The pandemic caused a whiplash in our economy - at the onset of the pandemic, there was prolonged uncertainty and many businesses delayed plans, laid-off workers, and cut back spending.
+Governments worldwide responded with generous fiscal stimulus to reignite economic growth - the stimulus worked, but the economy still experienced a six-month window of lower activity and production.
+As a result, we have consumers flush with stimulus cash and a reduced supply of goods... the combination of the two has led to shortages in many different industries.

 Source: Federal Reserve and Case-Shiller

-Earlier this year Emily Badger and Quoctrung Bui of the New York Times wrote a widely-cited article Where Have All the Houses Gone? featuring data gathered by Altos Research showing a dramatic drop of inventory of homes for sale.
+Earlier this year, Emily Badger and Quoctrung Bui of the New York Times wrote a widely-cited article, Where Have All the Houses Gone?, featuring data gathered by Altos Research showing a dramatic drop in inventory of homes for sale.
 Inventory of condos, townhouses and single-family homes for sale hit the lowest level since Altos began collecting data.
 Supply hovered around 1.0-1.2 million in 2015/2016, then gradually decreased through 2019.
 Supply fell at a sharper pace when the pandemic began as builders shelved plans and took a "wait and see approach" given economic uncertainty.
-Currently inventory is 50% below normal, which is a large housing shortage relative to history.
+Currently, inventory is 50% below normal, which is a large housing shortage relative to history.